Friday, August 25, 2017

 This sentiment is vital for the Sociology of Deviance and Difference – vital for sociology.
 Vaneigem demands of us to connect theoretical tools and frameworks down to the social realities of lived experience.
 Not only is this a good use of your sociological imagination, we strive to do this because it also means you develop the skills to pull apart complex social phenomena in your own day-to-day lives!
 We believe is this the very foundation of a good sociological education.
 Maintaining norms and sectioning ‘deviants’ is a key way we ourselves exert power over others and this course aims to make us conscious of our own use of power.

-We would like to acknowledge Prof Karl Maton, Dr Nadine Ehlers, and Fadi Baghdadi for their help in constructing this course.
+We would like to acknowledge Prof Karl Maton and Dr Nadine Ehlers for their help in constructing this course.
 Finally, we wish you the best throughout Winter School 2017, and are here to assist you in any way we can.

 Mathew Toll and Alex Page